sameesin/cisco-csftd-on-aws/content/70_Firewall_Configuration/2_Firewall_Config.md

 ## <ins>Running the Terraform code</ins>

+> Note: You might have to wait upto 30 min, for FMC to be up and running.
+> Note: If there is an existing FMC up and running user can use that.
+Provide the public IP address of the FMC in the terraform.tfvars file in the AWS_Workshop folder.

 In cloud9 IDE navigate to the `AWS_Workshop` folder and ensure following files are available.
 **fmc_config_terraform.tf**, **providers.tf**, **variables.tf** and **terraform.tfvars**